kovidgoyal/calibre/manual/faq.rst

     that case, right-click the calibre icon in the toolbar and point it to the newly copied folder.
 You will now have two calibre libraries on your computer and you can switch between them by clicking the calibre icon on the toolbar.
-Transferring your library in this manner preserver all your metadata, tags, custom columns, etc.
+Transferring your library in this manner preserves all your metadata, tags, custom columns, etc.